 The Miskin Arms public house is situated in the centre of Miskin.
 It is a grade 2 listed building.

-It was build in the 3rd quarter of the 19th Century and first recorded in 1871
+It was built in the 3rd quarter of the 19th Century and first recorded in 1871

-It is a 3-bay public house of 2 storeys with attic, with walls rendered and painted cream, and slate roof with a brick stack to the right and taller rendered stack to the left.
+It is a 3-bay public house of 2 storeys with attic.
+The walls are rendered and painted.
+There is a slate roof with a brick stack to the right and taller rendered stack to the left.

 A central half-glazed panelled door has a plain overlight.
 The outer bays in the lower storey have tripartite sash windows.
 A continuous lean-to canopy to the lower storey is carried on wooden posts with stone bases and has a slate roof.